OWASP/Software-Component-Verification-Standard/README.md

 ### SCVS has the following goals:

-* Develop a common taxonomy of activities, controls, and best-practices that can reduce risk in a software supply chain
+* Develop a common set of activities, controls, and best-practices that can reduce risk in a software supply chain
 * Devise a path to baseline and mature software supply chain vigilance